rnaveensrinivas/Linux/README.md

 ## Colorized Output with `--color`

 To add color to the `ls` output, use the `--color` option.
+This is present by default.
 This helps differentiate file types:
 ```bash
 $ ls --color
 Desktop  Documents  Downloads  link-to-to-do  Music  program  to-do.txt